MAAHoogkamer/CommuniGame-Backend/README.md

     "name": "Rosa"
 }
 ````
-* The following JSON pattern can be used with POST to create a new Player.<br>
+* Use he following JSON pattern with POST on `com.staffbase.communigame/players` to create a new Player.<br>
 ```
 {
     "name": "Ernst"